-The Olive Tree Foundation, Inc. makes competitive grants to applicants who best meet the eligibility qualifications in the grantmaking year.
+The Olive Tree Foundation, Inc. makes competitive grants to applicants that best meet the eligibility qualifications in the current grant-making year.

-Supporting institutions that develop the academic skills of youth during the critical stages of their development.
-Key objectives should include character building; fostering ethics, teamwork, self-esteem and self-confidence; broadening horizons and aspirations; strengthening unique abilities and talents; developing community awareness and involvement; improving communication and interpersonal skills.
+Youth education and development: OTF support nonprofits that help develop and reinforce youth academic skills.
+Key objectives should include STEAM (science, technology, engineering, arts, math); character-building that fosters ethics, teamwork, self-esteem and self-confidence; the broadening horizons and aspirations; strengthening unique abilities and talents; developing community awareness and involvement; and improving academic, communication and interpersonal skills.

-Strengthening organizations involved in the protection of civil rights; uplifting individuals to enable them to become self-sufficient and self-sustaining; sheltering the indigent and infirm; supporting institutions involved in establishing and improving health and environmental infrastructures that enhance quality of life in the communities they serve.
+Community development: We support nonprofits involved in the protection of civil rights, justice, and the creation of environmental infrastructures that enhance quality of life in the communities they serve.

 Arts and Culture: We support nonprofits that improve the quality of life in communities through arts and cultural enrichment and preservation of historical heritage.

 Organizations NOT eligible for funding from The Olive Tree Foundation are:

 - Private foundations, such as those that have a single major source of funding and/or whose primary activity is making grants to other charitable organizations and individuals.

 - Organizations NOT based/headquartered in the United States

 - Religious organizations

 Click here for answers to Frequently Asked Questions.